fbpx

 • Loan amount: interest is calculated based on the outstanding loan amount, so larger sums will attract more interest.

-• Early repayments: if you manage to pay off your car loan early, you can save on interest and fees (provided you aren’t charged early payment fees to do so).
+• Early repayments: if you manage to pay off your car loan early, you can save on interest and fees (provided you aren’t charged early payment fees).

-• Balloon payment: by attaching a balloon payment to your loan, you can reduce your monthly repayments, but doing so will increase the overall cost of your loan.
+• Balloon payment: by attaching a balloon payment to your loan, you can reduce your monthly repayments, but doing so will increase its overall cost.

-The following table demonstrates how repayments can vary in cost based on different interest rates and loan sizes:
+The following table demonstrates how repayments can vary based on different rates and loan sizes:

 Loan size 7.00% p.a.
 8.00% p.a.
 9.00% p.a.
 10.00% p.a.